Divorce Property Settlement Process in NSW

 • Insurance policies

 The time it takes for property and financial settlements to be finalised differs from case to case.
 Complicated property settlements can take years, while others may only take months.
-It all depends on the willingness of each party to come to an agreement, how long it takes for the property to be valued and documented and how easily the financial needs of each party can be assessed.
+It all depends on the willingness of each party to come to an agreement, how long it takes for the property to be valued and documented, and how easily the financial needs of each party can be assessed.

-Speak to a property settlement lawyer
+Speak to Owen Hodge’s experienced property settlement lawyers

 Whether your property settlement involves the division of the family home and funds in the bank, or your matter is more complex involving business ventures, trusts and self-managed superfunds, the family lawyers at Owen Hodge can guide you through to the end.